 By Patrick Andrews

-The next regular school board meeting will be held Monday October 16 at 6 p.m. in the Kingsland Elementary School conference room.
-The next work session will be held Monday, October 2 in the same location.
+The next regular board meeting will be held Monday, September 18 at 6 p.m. in the Kingsland Elementary School Conference Room.
+The next work session will be held Wednesday, September 6 at 6 p.m. in the same location.